kdavies4/ModelicaRes/doc/index.rst

 <http://nbviewer.ipython.org/github/kdavies4/ModelicaRes/blob/master/examples/tutorial.ipynb>`_.
 The links in the sidebar provide the full documentation and
 many more examples.

-Currently, ModelicaRes only loads Dymola/OpenModelica_-formatted results (\*.mat), but the interface is modular so that other formats can be added easily.
+Currently, ModelicaRes only loads Dymola/OpenModelica_-formatted binary and text results (\*.mat and \*.txt), but the interface is modular so that other formats can be added easily.

 Installation
 ~~~~~~~~~~~~